-In addition, we provide education services to ACI customers to enhance and improve their understanding of our products.
-This learning is made available through the ACI Training Academy, which offers flexible, powerful training in multiple formats: self-paced eLearning, instructor-led courses and hands-on virtual training.
-Our interactive, self-paced eLearning is available on demand via our online learning management system.
-ACI instructor-led courses include both theory and practical sessions to allow students to work though real business scenarios and put their newly learned skills to use.
+In addition, ACI education services with instructor-led courses include both theory and practical sessions to allow students to work though real business scenarios and put their newly learned skills to use.
 This hands-on approach ensures that the knowledge is retained, and the student is more productive upon their return to the workplace.
-ACI also provides further, more indepth technical courses that allow students to use practical labs to enhance what they have learned in the classroom.
-Training services are frequently a blended part of implementation services, enabling learning to occur in the right phase of the project lifecycle.
-Training from ACI Training Academy is available throughout the customer lifecycle to address ongoing or changing business needs.
-Depending on the products owned and course selected, training is conducted either at a dedicated education facility at one of ACI's offices, online, on demand or at the customer site.
+Some training topics are further supplemented by self-paced eLearning, available to students on demand to support their skills journey.
+ACI's education courses provide students with knowledge at all levels to enhance and improve their understanding of ACI products.
+ACI also provides further, more in-depth technical courses that allow students to use practical labs to enhance what they have learned in the classroom.
+The ACI trainers' ability to understand customers' systems means ACI may also provide tailored course materials for individual customers.
+Depending on the products purchased, training may be conducted at a dedicated education facility at one of ACI's offices, online, on demand, or at the customer site.